Mutsu-Shirahama Station: Station layout

 Mutsu-Shirahama Station has a single ground-level side platform serving one bi-directional track.
-There is no station building.
-The station is unattended.
+There is no station building, but only a small shelter on the platform The station is unattended.

 History

 The station was opened on April 15, 1961.
 With the privatization of the Japan National Railways on April 1, 1987, it came under the operational control of JR East.